 If you have the money to spend, a teacher is always better.
 If you’re looking for a cheap solution under $20/month, read on.

-First: why you’d use a paid guitar training
+Why you’d use a paid guitar training

 There are free courses out there.
 You can find them by doing a simple Google search.